When describing and making research accessible through DRO, it fulfils obligations under the following policies:

 - administrative materials such as committee papers and administrative reports.

-Use the DRO submission guidelines to assist you when you are submitting research output to DRO.
+Use the Publications wiki to assist you when you are submitting research output to DRO.

 Current year publications that fall into the HERDC category A1, B1, C1 or E1 will require the approval of the faculty in some cases.
 All other publications, including items published prior to appointment to Deakin University can be sent to DRO or self-submitted for access, storage and preservation.